zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

 This is perhaps the most common, powerful use case for LLMs.
 The world has collected vast amounts of data in the past few decades.
 LLMs are now making that data trawlable and accessible.

-This is a common theme - LLMs are often used for data tasks that it would be impractical (or expensive) to hire humans for.
+This is a common theme—LLMs are often used for data tasks that it would be impractical (or expensive) to hire humans for.
 This opens up new possibilities for working with previously inaccessible data.

 ### Labeling & Classification

 Another common task for LLMs is classification.
-They can be fed an input, and asked to attach labels to it, which helps in organizing and understanding the data more effectively.
+They can be fed an input and asked to attach labels to it, which helps in organizing and understanding the data more effectively.

 One striking example comes from [The Prompt Report](https://www.aihero.dev/the-prompt-report).
 In their case study, they attempt to detect "signal that is predictive of crisis-level suicide risk in text written by a potentially suicidal individual".
 They used data from the subreddit [r/SuicideWatch](https://www.reddit.com/r/SuicideWatch/), and the LLM had to match up with an expert's analysis.

 The LLM, when provided with the text, would have to classify whether or not it contained elements of either "frantic hopelessness" or "entrapment".
-It would reply with "positive" (i.e. that the text contained risk signals) or "negative".
+It would reply with "positive" (i.e., that the text contained risk signals) or "negative".

 ```mermaid
 flowchart